-Generous support from the Sargood Bequest has allowed the Trust to construct a 1200m2 nursery by the shores of Lake Wanaka, off Mt Aspiring Road, on land kindly donated by John & Jill Blennerhassett.
-The nursery is nestled in the shelter of an extensive QE2 Covenanted kanuka forest that can be accessed via the Waterfall Creek track.The nursery has raised more than 10,000 plants for habitat restoration projects around Lake Wanaka, Lake Hawea and other local conservation areas.
+Generous support from the Sargood Bequest has allowed the Trust to construct a 1200m2 nursery by the shores of Lake Wanaka, off Mt Aspiring Road, on land kindly leased by John & Jill Blennerhassett.
+The nursery is nestled in the shelter of an extensive QE2 Covenanted kanuka forest that can be accessed via the Waterfall Creek track.The nursery has raised more than 40,000 plants for habitat restoration projects around Lake Wanaka, Lake Hawea and other local conservation areas.
 So far, a total of 44 species of native plants have been propagated, all which are sourced from local genetic stock (eco-sourced) and raised on site.

 The nursery is managed by our Nursery Manager, and volunteers drop by twice a week to help with propagation and weeding.
-On site, there is also a tunnel house, shade house area, a lunch deck and a container/office which houses administrative paperwork, brochures and tools.
+On site, there is also a shade house area, a lunch deck and a container/office which houses administrative paperwork, brochures and tools.

 In 2019, we started the expansion of our nursery, having ran out of space.
 Thanks to grants from the Sargood Bequest Trust, Central Lakes Trust, Otago Community Trust, Longview Environmental Trust and donations we were able to create a new area and re-organise our nursery.